VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 ## Model Results
 To look at model results we need to go to grafana on the `localhost:3000`.
 Data VmAnomaly need some time to generate more data to visualize.
-Les't investigate model output visualization in Grafana.
+Let's investigate model output visualization in Grafana.
 In the Grafana Explore tab enter queries:
 * `anomaly_score`
 * `yhat`